 High School Advanced Preparation

-Preparation for medical school can begin as early as high school.
-Follow these four guidelines and review the specific pre-college recommended classes^ listed below.
+Preparation for medical or dental school can begin as early as high school.
+Follow these four guidelines and review the specific precollege classes recommended for medical majors.

 Basic Preparation Guidelines

 - Study as many different sciences as you can (e.g., a year each of biology, chemistry, physics, and geology).

 - Take as many mathematics classes as you can.

 - Study a foreign language as many years as you can.

 - Develop as many computer skills as you can.